pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 Where `YOUR-GITHUB-URL-FOR-LAB-MARKDOWN-SAMPLE` is the Git repository URL for `lab-markdown-sample`.
 For example, `https://github.com/eduk8s/lab-markdown-sample`.

-You might use this to set the location of a back end service, such as an image registry, to be used by the workshop.
+You might use this to set the location of a back-end service, such as an image registry, to be used by the workshop.

-Values of fields in the list of resource objects can reference a number of predefined parameters.
+Values of fields in the list of resource objects can reference several predefined parameters.
 The available parameters are:

 - `session_id` - A unique ID for the workshop instance within the workshop environment.
 - `session_namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
 - `environment_name` - The name of the workshop environment.
-Currently this is the same as the name of the namespace for the workshop environment.
-Don't rely on their being the same, and use the most appropriate to cope with any future change.
+Currently, this is the same as the name of the namespace for the workshop environment.
+Do not rely on their being the same, and use the most appropriate to cope with any future change.
 - `workshop_namespace` - The namespace for the workshop environment.
-This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.
+This is the namespace where all deployments of the workshop instances are created and where the workshop instance runs the service account exists.
-- `service_account` - The name of the service account the workshop instance runs as and which has access to the namespace created for that workshop instance.
+- `service_account` - The workshop instance service account's name and access to the namespace created for that workshop instance.
-- `ingress_domain` - The host domain under which host names can be created when creating ingress routes.
+- `ingress_domain` - The host domain under which hostnames can be created when creating ingress routes.
-- `ingress_protocol` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+- `ingress_protocol` - The protocol (http/https) used for ingress routes created for workshops.

 The syntax for referencing one of the parameters is `$(parameter_name)`.

 ## <a id="override-ingress-domain"></a>Overriding the ingress domain

 To access a workshop instance using a public URL, you must specify an ingress domain.
-If an ingress domain isn't specified, the default ingress domain that the Learning Center operator configured with is used.
+If an ingress domain is not specified, the default ingress domain that the Learning Center operator configured with is used.

-When setting a custom domain, DNS must be configured with a wildcard domain to forward all requests for sub domains of the custom domain to the ingress router of the Kubernetes cluster.
+When setting a custom domain, DNS must be configured with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.

 To provide the ingress domain, you can set the `session.ingress.domain` field.